-Extant research on drivers of U.S. migration and immobility share two characteristics.
-First, most research examine migration from an economic perspective, assuming that most, if not all, migration is \textit{labor migration}, driven mostly by economic incentives.\footnote{As an example, \citeauthor{eeckhout_gibrats_2004} (2004:1431) contends that ``the central thesis in this paper: population mobility is driven by economic forces.''} Yet, decisions of residential settlement are not purely economic (\citealt{ryo_deciding_2013}); political climate, racial composition, and urbanization of local communities are potential contributors to the phenomenon (\citealt{brown_measurement_2021,cramer_politics_2016,massey_suburbanization_2018}).
-We argue that migration is not only a demographic and economic behavior, but also cultural and political.
-Here we perform a comprehensive analysis that encompasses demographic, economic, geographical, political, and racial factors, to understand how different social institutions affect migration behaviors in the contemporary American society.
+Broadly, extant research on drivers of U.S. migration and immobility shares two characteristics.
+First, most research examines migration from an economic perspective, assuming that most, if not all, migration is \textit{labor migration}, driven by economic incentives.\footnote{As an example, \citeauthor{eeckhout_gibrats_2004} (2004:1431) contends that ``the central thesis in this paper: population mobility is driven by economic forces.''} Yet, decisions regarding residential settlement are not purely economic (\citealt{ryo_deciding_2013}): political climate, racial composition, and urbanization of local communities are potential contributors to the phenomenon (\citealt{brown_measurement_2021,cramer_politics_2016,massey_suburbanization_2018}).
+This paper incorporates the sociocultural and political perspectives into the analysis of U.S. immobility.